Snikket/psd3-groupwork/Deliverables/prototype/ReadMe.txt

 Student applies for canteen
 Student notifies
 Deletes from approved
-Views deletedApproved.sh or w/e
+Views approved and sees that it's been deleted

-TODO: Student Apply,  Student Flag?
+TODO: Student Flag?